AwesomenessXP/niche-ify/README.md

 if no artists meet criteria, return the original artist (array.length = 0)

 ## Edge cases to consider with this algorithm:
-- [ ] All tracks in the playlist have the same artist
+- [ ] All tracks in the playlist have the same artist, will only return *one* track from one related artist
-    - [ ] Problem: will only return *one* track from one related artist
+    - [ ] Current: tell user to choose a playlist with more than x number of artists
-    - [ ] needs to diversify playlist with other artists
+    - [ ] Later: needs to diversify playlist with other artists

 - [ ] Current artist has no related artist array and/or meets the criteria
-    - [✅] keep the current artist
+    - [x] keep the current artist
     - [ ] find another artist from the same genre that has related artists (this will be another algorithm)

 - [ ] Current artist and their related artists DON'T match the criteria